solskinIsak/OLA1-System-Quality/ReadMe.md

 #### Conclusion
-This test strategy, implemented using XUnit, ensures that our to-do list application is thoroughly tested at every level.
-By combining unit, integration, and specification-based testing with the strategic use of test doubles and validation through mutation testing, we aim to deliver a high-quality, reliable application that meets all user requirements.
+By combining unit, integration, and specification-based testing with the strategic use of test doubles and validation through mutation testing, we aimed to deliver a high-quality, reliable application that meets all user requirements.
+As you will read further down, we didnt succeeded in using the mutation testing, but our application is tested with unit, integration and specification-based testing.

 ### Implementation of test strategy